-We all can agree that a good break at the opening of the start of any game can be crucial, a good break can and will give an advantage to the player on the table, we’ve even witnessed some world-class breaks where the player has won the game with one single break.
+We can all concur that a strong initial break may be quite important.
+A strong break can and will offer the player at the table an edge, and we’ve even seen some international breaks in which the player won the game with only one break.

 The Cue Ball Placements

-In a game of 9ball pool, there are only 9balls used in this game, counting 1-9 with 9ball in the middle and 8ball at the bottom of the racked balls, the best way to make in this game is to just to aim directly for the one-ball, it is as simple as that.
+In a game of 9ball pool, there are only 9-balls used in this game, counting 1-9 with 9-ball in the middle and 8ball at the bottom of the racked balls, the best way to make in this game is to just aim directly for the one-ball, it is as simple as that.

 Your Stance When Breaking